Stade Brestois 29: The rise of Stade Brestois (1950–1982)

-The peak with the Brest Armorique then the brutal fall (1982–1991)
+The peak with Brest Armorique, then the brutal fall (1982–1991)

-In 1983, President François Yvinec decided to change the name of the club to that of FC Brest Armorique in order to better specify the geographical location of the club.
-The year 1986 is a turning point in the life of the club.
-From this season, the Bretons embark on the path of "football-business" by recruiting South American stars, who after a fanfare debut allow them to reach a historic (and still unmatched) 8th place in Division 1 in 1987.
-However, behind the scenes, the rupture between the president and the coach Raymond Keruzoré leads to the resignation of the latter, then to the withdrawal of the main sponsor, the Leclerc stores.
+In 1983, President François Yvinec decided to change the name of the club to that of FC Brest Armorique to better specify the geographical location of the club.
+The year 1986 was a turning point in the life of the club.
+From that season, the Bretons embarked on the "football business" path by recruiting South American stars, who, after a fanfare debut, allowed them to reach a historic (unmatched until 2024) 8th place in Division 1 in 1987.
+However, behind the scenes, the rupture between the president and coach Raymond Keruzoré led to the latter's resignation, and the withdrawal of the main sponsor, the Leclerc stores.

-Young Paul Le Guen, Vincent Guérin and Patrick Colleter are not enough to keep the club going, which went down to Division 2 in 1988 with its promising young generation.
-It was against the Racing Club de Strasbourg that they regained their place in the elite a year later after play-offs which remain as a great moment in the history of the club.
+Young Paul Le Guen, Vincent Guérin and Patrick Colleter were not enough to keep the club going, so it went down to Division 2 in 1988 with its promising young generation.
+It was against the Racing Club de Strasbourg that they regained their place in the elite a year after the play-offs, which remains a great moment in the club's history.

-Back in the first division, the Brest team is made up of talented young players such as Corentin Martins, David Ginola, the Paraguayan Roberto Cabañas or the future world champion Stéphane Guivarc'h, who allow the club to rank well in the elite.
+Back in the first division, the Brest team was made up of talented young players such as Corentin Martins, David Ginola, the Paraguayan Roberto Cabañas and the future world champion Stéphane Guivarc'h, who allowed the club to rank well in the elite.
 But in 1991, despite the 11th place obtained by Brest in the league, the club's significant deficit led to its administrative relegation to the Second Division.

 The club on the banks of the Penfeld ended up imploding in December of that same year.
-During his last match with the rival Guingamp, the invasion of the lawn by the exasperated Brest supporters forces David Ginola to call for calm so that the match can resume.
-The results of matches played by the club since the start of the competition are void.
-The club, whose liabilities are estimated at 150 million francs, filed for bankruptcy.
+During his last match with the rival Guingamp, the invasion of the lawn by the exasperated Brest supporters forced David Ginola to call for calm so the match could resume.
+The results of the matches the club played since the competition started were void.
+The club, whose liabilities were estimated at 150 million francs, filed for bankruptcy.

-The professional team is dissolved, the Brest players are released.
-The reserve team, which then plays in the third division, becomes the pennant team.
+The professional team was dissolved, and Brest's players were released.
+The reserve team, then playing in the third division became the pennant team.

-The years in amateur championships (1991–2004)
+Years in amateur championships (1991–2004)

 In 1993, the club was promoted to the brand new National 1 championship.
-Following the merger of the two National groups in 1997, the Stade Brestois was relegated to the French Amateur Championship, where three seasons remained.
+Following the merger of the two National groups in 1997, the Stade Brestois was relegated to the French Amateur Championship, where it remained for three seasons.

-After ten years in the amateur championships, the Breton club, which regained its original name (in 1993), went back to the National championship in 2000, where four seasons remained.
+After ten years in the amateur championships, the Breton club, which regained its original name (in 1993), went back to the National Championship in 2000, where it remained for four seasons.